kumaran-R/Bank-Marketing-Analysis/README.md

 ## Sampling to balance dataset (SMOTE)

-Since this is highly imbalanced data, we use oversampling technique by aplying SMOTE to balance the class.
+Since this is highly imbalanced data, we use oversampling technique by applying SMOTE to balance the class.

 ```python